flynx/actions.js/README.md

 - By design this tool-set promotes a _cooperative_ model and makes it hard to change/modify existing signatures / _contracts_ in _extending_ code, hence the restrictions.
-- `mix(..)`, the mixin method family usually copy references to actions to the target object, this is done to go around the lack of multiple inheritance support in JavaScript and to enable clean action set reuse.
+- `mix(..)` and the `.mixin*(..)` (MetaActions/ActionSet) method family usually copy references to actions to the target object, this is done to go around the lack of multiple inheritance support in JavaScript and to enable clean action set reuse.